nup002/Threaded-VideoCapture/README.md

 # Documentation
 `ThreadedVideoCapture` creates a background thread with a `VideoCapture` instance in it.
 This instance will continuously read frames and place them on a FIFO queue.
 When you call `ThreadedVideoCapture.read()`, the oldest frame is returned from the queue.
+If there are no frames in the queue, a `(False, None)` tuple is returned.

 An instantiated `ThreadedVideoCapture` will eventually stop yielding frames.
 This is normal, and occurs for example
 when: